powerpak/pathospot-compare/README.md

 - `.encounters.tsv` → made by `encounters`; contains spatiotemporal data for patients
 - `.epi.heatmap.json` → made by `epi`; contains culture test data (positives and negatives)

 These outputs can be visualized using [pathoSPOT-visualize][], which the Vagrant environment automatically installs and sets up for you.
 If you used VirtualBox, simply go to <http://localhost:8888>, which forwards to the virtual machine.
-For AWS, instead use your public IPv4 address, which you can obtain by running the following within the EC2 instance:
+For AWS, navigate instead to your public IPv4 address, which you can obtain by running the following within the EC2 instance:

 	$ curl http://169.254.169.254/latest/meta-data/public-ipv4